stamkourk/PRism/README.md

   Press `q` or `esc` to return to the list view.
 - 📏 **Auto-resizing**
   The UI adapts to your terminal size for optimal viewing.
-- ⚠️ **Error Reporting**
-  Notifies you if any PRs could not be fetched due to API errors.

 ---